 Y’all.
 I think Ample Hills Creamery has ruined me for ice cream.
 It’s just so good.
+And this butter pecan brittle ice cream is downright wrong in its rightness.

 The last ice cream recipe I posted was from their cookbook, and this one is even better.